o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/node-groups.md

 {{< preview-migrated >}}

 As your Script Canvas graphs grow in size, you can group nodes to logically organize parts of a script or reduce its visual complexity.
-Groups can be nested, named, and color\-coded.
+Groups can be nested, named, and color-coded.

 ## Creating and Managing Node Groups